 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/8098/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-To use the calculator, enter x and y coordinate of a center and radius of each circle.
+To use the calculator, enter the x and y coordinates of a center and radius of each circle.

 A bit of theory can be found below the calculator.

-The task is relatively easy, but we should take into account the edge cases, so, we should start from calculating the cartesian distance d between two center points and checking for edge cases by comparing d with radiuses r1 and r2.
+The task is relatively easy, but we should take into account the edge cases – therefore we should start by calculating the cartesian distance d between two center points, and checking for edge cases by comparing d with radiuses r1 and r2.